 During re-employment, the retiree participates in the Money Purchase Plan.
 Upon termination of re-employment, retirees under age 65 may receive a refund of their Money Purchase account consisting of their employee contributions made during the period of re-employment, plus interest.
-Retirees age 65 and older may receive an annuity benefit that is based on the amount of their employee contributions during the period of re-employment plus interest, and an amount from the employer's contributions established by the Board.
+Retirees age 65 and older may receive an annuity benefit or lump-sum payment that is based on the amount of their employee contributions during the period of re-employment plus interest, and an amount from the employer's contributions established by the Board.
 The additional amount paid from employer contributions is currently set at 67% of the employee contributions and interest.
-Payment options are the same as those described under the Age-and-Service Retirement section.
+Payment options for the annuity benefit are the same as those described under the Age-and-Service Retirement section.